The Great Silkie of Sule Skerry: Shetland version

 A synopsis is as follows: A woman, nursing a baby, laments that she does not know the child's father or where he lives.
-A man rises up to tell her that he is the father, and that he is a silkie — a changeling that takes the form of a man on the land and a seal in the sea, and that he lives on a remote rocky island called Sule Skerry.
+A man rises up to tell her that he is the father, and that he is a silkie — a shapeshifter that takes the form of a man on the land and a seal in the sea, and that he lives on a remote rocky island called Sule Skerry.
 He gives her a purse full of gold, takes his son, and predicts that she will marry a gunner who will shoot both him and their son.

 Orkney version

 There are Orkney versions which place the heroine's setting in Scandinavia, opening with the line: "In Norway land there lived a maid".

 "The Grey Selchie of Shool Skerry" was published by R. Menzies Fergusson in Rambling Sketches in the Far North (1883), changing its title to "The Grey Selchie of Sule Skerrie" in the second edition, Rambles in the Far North (1884).

 The same 14-stanza version with some spelling differences, entitled "The Grey Selchie of Sule Skerry" was printed in the 11 January 1934 issue of The Orcadian newspaper.
 It was later reprinted by Finnish folklorist Otto Andersson, who also collected a traditional ballad tune for it.

 This version contains an exchange in which the seal-groom's marriage proposal is declined by the Norwegian nurse.
 The selkie makes the same fateful prediction as in the Shetland version, that the woman will marry a gunner, who will shoot both the selkie and their son.
 It further supplies the grim conclusion that the gunner brings back a gold chain which she recognizes as the one that was given to her son to wear.